 Building from a core in applied statistics, the MS in Analytics provides students with advanced analytical training to develop their ability to draw insights from big data, including: data collection, preparation and integration; statistical methods and modeling; and other sophisticated techniques for analyzing complex data.
 The program is highly applied in nature, integrating business strategy, project-based learning, simulations, case studies, and specific electives addressing the analytical needs of various industry sectors.
 Through partnerships with key employers, the program also provides students with applied projects and data sets as well as access to career networks and employment pathways upon graduation.

-The MSc in Analytics is a part-time program designed for working professionals.
-All courses are taught in the evenings and on Saturday mornings at the University of Chicago’s Gleacher Center in downtown Chicago.
+The MSc in Analytics is a full- or part-time program designed for adult learners who are working professionals.
+All courses are taught weekday evenings and on Saturday mornings at the University of Chicago’s Gleacher Center in downtown Chicago.
 The curriculum consists of eleven (11) courses, plus a capstone project.
+Time to degree completion may range between twelve (12) months to four (4) years.

-The program accepts applicants throughout the year, offering students the ability to enter the program beginning in January 2014, and then in October, January, and March thereafter.
+The program accepts applicants twice annually, offering students the ability to enter the program in the spring and autumn quarters.
+Applications may be submitted year round; deadlines apply.

 11 Courses, plus a Capstone Project: